Folding Gardens, A Stained Memory, 2017-2019

 Kala Art Institute, Berkeley, 2017

-Folding Gardens installation at Kala, showcases fabric strips, plants’ extracts, the sound of the water fountain, and an interactive wheel chart.
-One shelf displays the folded version of strips and the other two display jars containing medicinal plants’ extracts.
-Visitors can select any jar and smell its aromatic content and interact with the wheel chart to learn about the healing properties of eight plants.
-They are also encouraged to walk around the Folding Gardens to see the drawings up close while listening to the sound of water fountain.
-Such a sensual experience that simultaneously engages the senses of sight, hearing, touch, and smell is meant to evoke the beauty of the natural world and its healing aspect.
+Folding Gardens installation is accompanied by wall shelves, the sound of water fountain and a Medicinal Herbal Volvelle (a wheel chart) that reveals the healing properties of eight medicinal plants.
+One shelf displays the folded version of strips and the others display jars, containing medicinal plants’ extracts.
+Visitors can select any jar and smell its aromatic content.
+They are also encouraged to interact with the Medicinal Herbal Volvelle to learn about the healing properties of plants and to walk around the Folding Gardens’ strips to see the drawings up close.
+Such a sensual experience that simultaneously engages the senses of sight, hearing, touch, and smell, again is meant to evoke the power of the natural world.

 Euphrat Museum of Art, De Anza College, Cupertino, 2017